9muzammil9/RedisX/README.md

 ### Local Redis Instances

 - **Create & Manage**: Spawn and manage local Redis instances directly from the app
+- **Docker & Native Support**: Choose between Docker containers or native Redis execution
+- **Windows-Friendly**: Docker mode recommended for Windows users (no Redis installation needed)
 - **Full Configuration Control**: Set ports, memory limits, persistence options, passwords, and more
 - **Instance Persistence**: Instances are saved and can be restarted after server restarts
 - **Auto-Recovery**: Running instances automatically restart when the server starts
 - **Real-time Logs**: View Redis server logs in real-time with auto-scroll and download options
-- **One-Click Operations**: Start, stop, and connect to instances with single clicks
+- **One-Click Operations**: Start, stop, test connectivity, and connect to instances with single clicks
 - **Resource Management**: Each instance runs in isolated data directories
 - **Status Monitoring**: Visual indicators show instance health and running status